 New SIEM-As-A Service options

-SIEM Simplified services are available for buyers that cannot leverage traditional on premise, self-serve products.
+SIEM services are available for buyers that cannot leverage traditional on premise, self-serve products.
 In such models, the vendor assumes responsibility for as much (or as little) of the heavy lifting as desired by the user including: Installation, Configuration, Tuning, Periodic review, Updates and responding to incident investigation or audit support requests.

 Such offerings have three distinct advantages over the traditional self-serve, on premise model.